TGOlson/tggl-prjct/documentation/README.md

   **Button Classes**

-  The minimal required structure creates an immediately usable toggle button, which can be consider a 'default' class.
+  The minimal required structure creates an immediately usable toggle button, which can be considered a 'default' class.

   ```toggled``` Automatically appended to all toggled buttons, or can be added manually to create a button in a toggled state.